 When reviewing applicants the North Shore Lions Youth Exchange Selection Committee is looking for ambassadors to represent not only the City of North Vancouver, but also Canada.
 Traveling to and around a foreign country with a culture different from our own takes a high level of maturity and responsibility.
 The selection process involves first scoring each written application received, then narrowing the field to 12 students who will be offered an opportunity to attend an in-person panel interview.
 From those 12 interviewed applicants, 5 students are selected to participate in this life altering experience.

-Please note: We are not associated with the North Shore School Districts in any way except that we request the assistance of the grade 10 counsellors to promote the Program to grade 10 students on our behalf.
+Please note: We are not associated with the North Shore School Districts in any way except that we request the assistance of the school counsellors to promote the Program 15/16 year old students on our behalf.

-I’m not currently in grade 10 but can I still apply?
+I’m not currently in 15/16 years old but can I still apply?

-No, applications received from students not in grade 10 will not be considered under any circumstance.
+No, applications received from students not aged 15 or 16 at the time of travel will not be considered under any circumstance.